fluxcd/flux2/docs/release/controllers.md

 A stable version API e.g. `v2` is considered feature complete.

-Any changes to the object schema do not require editing or re-creating of custom resources.
+Any changes to the object schema do not require editing or re-creating of Custom Resources.
 Schema fields can't be removed, only new fields can be added with a default value that doesn't affect the controller's current behaviour.